grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

-A voltage translator was added to this test board, walking a step further if compared to the first BluePill prototype board, which allows for the development of the firmware part that handles programmable supply voltages.
+A voltage translator was added to this test board, walking a step further if compared to the first BluePill prototype board, which allows for the development of the firmware coding that handles programmable supply voltages.

 The output signal of this stage have ESD protection, which ensures that